snrnats/doc-centre/docfx_project/pro/api/shipments/consignments_vs_shipments.md

 ---
 uid: pro-api-help-shipments-consignments_vs_shipments
 title: Consignments vs Shipments
-tags: shipments,pro,api,getting started,consignments
+tags: shipments,pro,api,getting started,consignments,v1
 contributors: andy.walton@sorted.com,michael.rose@sorted.com
 created: 02/07/2020
 ---
 # Consignments vs Shipments

-PRO's Shipments model represents a significant overhaul to the Sorted service, with a new data contract and UI enabling the system to offer enhancements such as on-demand shipping and bulk grouping of shipments.
-This page is intended for users who are familiar with the older Consignments model, explaining what has changed and how the new system works.
+PRO version 2's Shipments model represents a significant overhaul to the Sorted service, with a new data contract and UI enabling the system to offer enhancements such as on-demand shipping and bulk grouping of shipments.
+This page is intended for users who are familiar with the Consignments model used in version 1, explaining what has changed and how the new system works.

 ---

 ## How Does On-Demand Shipping Work?

-The Consignments model was based around high volume shipping from warehouses to end consumers.
+PRO v1's Consignments model was based around high volume shipping from warehouses to end consumers.
 In this model, PRO could ship thousands of items for a customer daily, with carriers making regular scheduled collections from a small number of fulfilment centres before taking the goods to their own hubs and then shipping out to the end customer.

 In order to ship a consignment in a scheduled workflow, PRO requires a shipping location and a scheduled collection datetime.
 An example scheduled workflow is given below:

 ![consignments-workflow.png](/pro/images/consignments-workflow.png)

-Shipments extends this functionality, giving you greater control over the collection part of the delivery cycle.
+PRO v2's Shipments model extends this functionality, giving you greater control over the collection part of the delivery cycle.
 PRO can now offer ad-hoc collections and deliveries from distributed stock locations, such as a ship-from-store model.

 On-demand shipping enables you to be more flexible in the way that goods are collected, and helps you to avoid the risk that warehousing from a single location can bring in a modern retail environment.
-Shipments gives you the ability to ship from thousands of locations all over the world.
+PRO v2 gives you the ability to ship from thousands of locations all over the world.

 ![shipments-workflow.png](/pro/images/shipments-workflow.png)

 However, PRO hasn't lost any functionality.
-The Shipments API suite can also handle high volume traditional scheduled shipments just as well as consignments.
+The PRO v2 API suite can also handle high volume traditional scheduled shipments just as well as v1.

 ## New Features

 As well as support for on-demand shipping, the enhancements to PRO's data contract have enabled us to add several additional new features to PRO.
-The Shipments API suite also includes:
+The PRO v2 API suite also includes:

 * **Shipment Groups and Collection Notes** – A shipment group is a group of one or more shipments, allocated to the same carrier service, that can be operated on together.
 Grouping shipments fulfils several workflow needs, such as letting a driver use a collection note to sign off the shipments they've just collected from a store or manifesting shipments by trailer in a warehouse.
 * **Auto-Manifest** - PRO can now automatically manifest shipments with carriers using a pre-configured schedule.